Ceramic Armadillo Bowl w Face Mexican Fine Art Décor Collectible Master Ceramist

 - Various enamels with an iridescent-nacreous finish and metallic reflection were applied to the stoneware to generate a vibrant skin that would constantly change with natural light and the environment.
 A vitrification and metal deposition process were designed through successive applications of enamels and firings.

-- The bowl is unleaded.
+- The bowl is lead free.

 - Imagine such a an amazing bowl to have in your home, office or as a very special gift to someone special.